Mamadou Camara (footballer, born 7 February 2001): Career

 Camara made his professional debut with Troyes in a 1–0 Coupe de France loss to Auxerre on 19 January 2021.
 He signed his first professional contract with the club on 7 July 2021.

 On 21 July 2022, Camara signed a three-year contract with Quevilly-Rouen.

-Personal life
+International career

 Born in France, Camara is of Malian descent.
+In March 2025, he was called up to the Mali national team for a set of 2026 FIFA World Cup qualification matches.